Professional development for teachers

 Host our team for a hands-on Genes in Space workshop

-Workshop participants learn how to participate in Genes in Space, immerse themselves in real-world uses of biotechnology in agriculture, forensics, and medical sciences, and develop skills to implement hands-on biotechnology with their students.
-They also become trained and prequalified to obtain free loans of miniPCR Lab in a Box equipment, reagents, and lesson plans for their classrooms.
+Workshop participants will immerse themselves in real-world uses of biotechnology in space science, agriculture, forensics and medicine, and develop skills to implement biotechnology in their classrooms.
+Participants will gain hands-on experience with fundamental techniques including PCR and gel electrophoresis using the miniPCR DNA Discovery System, an innovative biotechnology teaching toolkit ideal for classrooms and the International Space Station.
+By participating in this workshop you will also be trained to obtain free loans of miniPCR Lab in a Box equipment, reagents, and lesson plans.

 Genes in Space hands-on workshops are free to the host institution.
 Contact our team to request a professional development workshop hosted by your educational institution.

 Introduction to Genes in Space and biotechnology (~2 hours)

 Participants will be introduced to the Genes in Space contest and learn how to engage students in a classroom activity.
 Participants will also learn how miniPCR’s innovative biotechnology toolkit has been utilized in classrooms, on the International Space Station, and beyond.

 Hands-on biotechnology activity (~3 hours)